hituro/hituro-makes-macros/storylets/README.md

 _Note: You can specify other attributes on the storylet if you wish.
 Attributes other than the ones specified here are ignored._

+#### `any` and `all` attributes

+Use these attributes to specify conditions for the storylet to be avaialble.
+See [storylet conditions](#storylet-conditions) below.

 ### Storylet stores

 A bank of storylets is referred to as a *store*, and is an array of one or more storylet objects.
-By default, MQBN expects to see a store called `setup.storylets`, but you can have multiple stores if you want, and store them wherever you like.
+By default, MQBN expects to see a store called `setup.storylets`, but you can have multiple stores if you want.
+All stores should be stored on setup.

 ```html
 <<set setup.storylets = [